Visiting Policy during the ongoing COVID-19 pandemic

 Risk assessments will be completed for out of home visits and will take account of the vaccination status of the service users, visitors and staff, the mode of transport the service user intends to take, where the service user intends to go and the activities, they will take part in during the out of home visit.
 The assessment will also take account of local levels of infection and variants of concern in the community.

-Any visit determined to be high risk will continue to require a period of isolation on return.
+Any visit determined to be high risk will continue to require a 14-day period of isolation on return.
 All overnight stays in hospital are determined to be high risk.

 All out of home visits increase transmission risks and are subject to the following precautions: